awsdocs/nice-dcv-admin-guide/doc_source/setting-up-production.md

 1. Install the RLM License Administration Bundle to `C:\RLM`\.

-### Install the RLM Server on Linux<a name="install-rlm-linux"></a>
+### Install the RLM server on Linux<a name="install-rlm-linux"></a>

 **To install the RLM server on Linux**

 1. Download the RLM License Administration Bundle from the [Reprise Software website](http://www.reprisesoftware.com/admin/software-licensing-download.php)\.

 1. Create a user group and an `rlm` user\.
 This can be any valid user or service account\.
-We strongly recommend that you do not use the root account for this value\.
+We strongly recommend that you don't use the root account for this value\.

    ```
    $ groupadd -r rlm